Who is allowed to vote?

 Candidate lists not submitted (on time) and unconfirmed candidacy can be declared invalid.

-The list submitter will have access to the dashboard via the blue button "Submitter", which shows which information candidates have registered for the voter.
-This way the list submitter can see if he/she still needs to take action.
-The list submitter can also add information about his/her party.
+The list submitter will have access to the dashboard via the blue button "Submitter" (www.rug.nl/vote), which shows which information candidates have registered for the voter.
+This way the list submitter can see if the candidate still needs to take action.
+The list submitter can also add general information about the respective party.

 For more information, please contact the Central Electoral Committee.

 |27 February 2023 09.58 a.m.